The guide to buying in NYC

 Townhouses

-Why does width affect value?
+Does a townhouse's width affect its value?

 A townhouse's width significantly impacts its price with 25" or wider commanding higher prices due to their potential for more versatile layouts such as side-by-side bedrooms.
 Common lot widths can range from 15 to 20 feet.
 If wider is better, consider that narrower townhouses, can be more affordable while still offering highly desirable features like gardens, garages, and extra storage.
 Bonuses like basements and cellars, sometimes excluded from official square footage are useful as storage or rec rooms.
 Some owners improve these spaces incorporating outdoor access with creative excavation and landscaping.